Homepage 'de Luikerwaal' Funny Faces

 One from a set of twelve children magic lantern slides, 22 cm x 7 cm, manufacturer unknown.

-Two oblong magic lantern slides respectively showing five little children and four tidy dressed dogs.
+Oblong magic lantern slide showing four tidy dressed dogs.

 A multiple magic lantern slide, colour, dimensions 15 x 4 centimetres (approx. 6"x 1 1/2").
 Early 1900's.
 Five fops wearing a flower as a hat.
 Note that all these images extend their circular frames, which is very unusual.